bradleyschacht/LasVegasWorkshop2025/labs/06 - Advanced query techniques.md

     <img src = "../assets/images/06_workspace.png"/>

 1. Check the number of records in *dbo.FactSale* and *stage.FactSale* for January 1, 2013 by running the cell for **Step 6.1.3** in *The Workshop* notebook.
-Upon completion, the cell will a set of query results will be displayed.
+Upon completion, a set of query results will be displayed.

     ``` sql
     SELECT 'dbo.FactSale'   AS TableName, COUNT(*) AS RecordCount FROM dbo.FactSale   WHERE InvoiceDateKey = '2013-01-01' UNION ALL